 The above does not exhaust the system of 'agglutinative morphemes' associated with Japanese verbs.
 We have only made passing mention of adjectival endings, which are not as easily segmentable as verbs due to the diachronic coalescence of forms, creating what are basically empty morphs like -kere- and -kat-.
 We have not discussed evidential forms (そう -sō, よう-yō, etc.), various other negative and imperative forms, or presumptive forms (う -u, よう -yō, etc.).
 Nor have we discussed the paradigm of honorific and humble forms that are so common in Japanese.
 We have not touched on forms like ながら -nagara 'while (doing)', つつ -tsutsu 'while (doing)', がてら -gatera 'while coincidentally doing', がち -gachi 'tend to', and がる -garu 'show outward signs of', which are generally not regarded as forming part of any kind of 'verbal conjugation' and are not regarded as verbal auxiliaries (助動詞 jodōshi).
 And we have not included nominalised forms (e.g., 遊ばないんであれば asobanain' de areba 'if not going to play'), which are ubiquitous in Japanese but are usually treated separately from the 'verbal conjugation'.

 As can be appreciated from these examples, Japanese agglutinative morphemes are largely segmentable elements which have an identifiable form and function (although there are some 'empty' elements) and follow complex rules of ordering and combination.
 They differ from the endings in fusional languages, which, as we saw, are often difficult to map directly to individual grammatical categories.
 More importantly, the system of 'agglutinative morphemes' is not easily organised into a closed system like the paradigms of fusional or inflectional languages like Latin.
-This greatly complicates any attempt to organise and classify 'agglutinative morphemes' associated with the verbs.
+This greatly complicates any attempt to organise and classify 'agglutinative morphemes', particularly those associated with verbs.

 The Japanese system of 'agglutinative morphemes' also differs from English.
 For nouns, English has almost completely lost inflectional endings, while verbal inflectional marking is limited, with heavy use of periphrastic forms.
 As a result, English grammatical categories such as tense, voice, or aspect are often expressed through individual words rather than agglutinated or inflectional forms.